ebraminio/PInvokeSerialPort/README.md

 # Nefarius.Peripherals.SerialPort

-`System.IO.Ports.SerialPort` but actually works 😏
+Like `System.IO.Ports.SerialPort` but actually works 😏

 ## About